jteerice/Train-Scheduler/README.md

 # Train-Scheduler

 Read in station data/train data and provide features for data retrieval between two nodes.
+This project helped solidify my understanding of linked lists and structs.

 # Details